Named pipe: In Unix

-Then load the uncompressed data into a MySQL table like so:
+Then load the data being decompressed on the fly into a MySQL table like so:

 LOAD DATA INFILE '/tmp/namedPipe' INTO TABLE tableName;

-Without this named pipe one would need to write out the entire uncompressed version of file.gz before loading it into MySQL.
-Writing the temporary file is both time-consuming and results in more I/O and less free space on the hard drive.
+Without this named pipe, one would need to write out the entire uncompressed version of file.gz before loading it into MySQL.
+Writing the temporary file is time-consuming, and results in more I/O usage and less free space on the hard drive.

 PostgreSQL's command line utility, psql, also supports loading data from named pipes.

 In Windows

-A named pipe can be accessed much like a file.
+In the Windows operating system, a named pipe can be accessed much like a file.
 Win32 SDK functions CreateFile, ReadFile, WriteFile and CloseHandle open, read from, write to, and close a pipe, respectively.
 Unlike Unix, there is no command line interface, except for PowerShell.

 Named pipes cannot be created as files within a normal filesystem, unlike in Unix.
 Also unlike their Unix counterparts, named pipes are volatile (removed after the last reference to them is closed).
 Every pipe is placed in the root directory of the named pipe filesystem (NPFS), mounted under the special path \\.\pipe\ (that is, a pipe named "foo" would have a full path name of \\.\pipe\foo).
 Anonymous pipes used in pipelining are actually named pipes with a random name.

-They are very rarely seen by users, but there are notable exceptions.
+Named pipes are very rarely seen by Windows users, but there are notable exceptions.
 The VMware Workstation PC hardware virtualization tool, for instance, can expose emulated serial ports to the host system as named pipes, and the WinDbg kernel mode debugger from Microsoft supports named pipes as a transport for debugging sessions (in fact, VMware and WinDbg can be coupled together – as WinDbg normally requires a serial connection to the target computer – letting driver developers do their development and testing on a single computer).
 Both programs require the user to enter names in the \\.\pipe\name form.

 Windows NT named pipes can inherit a security context.

 Summary of named pipes on Microsoft Windows: